PalmPalm7/CS162-Group13-Clone/doc/project1.md

 When a thread is acquiring a lock/semaphore, it will disable interrupts until that thread successfully gets a lock or puts itself on the waiting list.
 This means acquiring a lock/semaphore is atomic and there is no thread switching when a thread is trying to acquire a lock/semaphore.
 Therefore, acquiring a lock and semaphore is thread-safe.

 #### Accessing Shared Variables
 There are two possible circumstances when different threads access a shared variable.
 In one scenario, a  normal thread  **A** is accessing a shared variable and will use a lock or a semaphore to synchronize this shared variable if necessary.
 If another thread **B** preempts **A**, it will encounter a lock and will put itself on the waiting list, block itself, and choose the next thread to run.
 In the second scenario, a normal thread  **A** is accessing a shared variable and will use a lock or a semaphore to synchronize this shared variable if necessary.
-However, if an interrupt happens, some interrupt handler will run and encouter a critical section at which point it will try acquire a lock.
+However, if an interrupt happens, some interrupt handler will run and encounter a critical section at which point it will try to acquire a lock.
 If it successfully acquires a lock, the handler will continue.
 Otherwise, the handler won't put itself on the waiting list and will try to continue to run without accessing the variable or aborting.

 #### Lists and other Data Structures
-Lists and other data structures may not be thread sate in Pintos on their own, but a lock can be used to restrict mutiple threads from modifying the same pointers simultaneously.
+Lists and other data structures may not be thread sate in Pintos on their own, but a lock can be used to restrict multiple threads from modifying the same pointers simultaneously.

 #### Calling Functions
 When two threads call the same function, if they do not access shared variables, they don't have any problems with regards to synchronization.
 However, if they did access a shared variable, a lock or semaphore will be used as described previously.